ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

   --logfile /tmp/ve_example/experiment1_out/experiment1.log
 ```

-#### Compare experiment 1 to default model
+#### Compare HydroDefauly to fully dynamic model

-To compare the results of the standard hydrology-only vs full dynamic ve_example, load
+To compare the results of the HydroDefault experiment to the fully dynamic ve_example,
-the results from `/ve_example/out/` and `/ve_example/experiment1_out/`:
+load the results from `/ve_example/out/` and `/ve_example/experiment1_out/`:

 ```{code-cell} ipython3
 import xarray